 Southgate Industrial $1,930,000 18.0% 17.1% −0.9% 91% complete

 Three of five projects had margin fade exceeding 15 percentage points.
-The Apex Mixed-Use job — Summit's largest active project — was losing money, and nobody in the company knew.
-Mike was bidding these jobs at 18–24% gross margin.
+The Apex Mixed-Use job — the contractor's largest active project — was losing money, and nobody in the company knew. the owner was bidding these jobs at 18–24% gross margin.
 He was delivering them at 4%, at break-even, or at a loss.

 3 of 5